 The objective of this module is:

-be able to identify and delimit relevant problem areas within the field of sustainability and global governance
+theories and practices within the field of gender and global governance

-have the ability to apply relevant theories and tools of the field to concrete empirical cases and issues
+can apply relevant theories of the field to empirical cases.

-can reflect upon and analyze global governance and sustainability from an interdisciplinary perspective
+can reflect upon and analyze global governance processes from a gender perspective

 |Type of exam|